aditisharma001/movie-quotes-api/source/index.html.md

 Please send an email to [juanroldan1989@gmail.com](https://github.com/juanroldan1989/movie_quotes#1-usage)

-MovieQuotes expects for the API key to be included in **all** API requests to the server in a header that looks like this:
+MovieQuotes expects for the API key to be included in **all** API requests in a header that looks like this:

 `Authorization: Token token=abcd1234`